Podcast: Download ()

 “For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.” ~ Hebrews 4:12

 The passage in Galatians is less obvious, yet I believe all three parts are recognized in these verses.
-You have the reborn human spirit of the Christian and their flesh both exerting opposite influences upon the soul…or what the Christian “wishes” to actually do.
+You have the reborn human spirit of the Christian and their flesh both exerting opposite influences upon the soul.

-As a child of God, our souls are being influenced (grace) by God from within and our spirits are now alive to God so that we now have a “bend” or inward tendency towards godliness, but the feelings and desires for both good and evil are still emanating from the soul.
+As a child of God, our souls are being influenced (grace) by God from within and our spirits are now regenerated having been made alive to God once more so that we now have a “bend” or inward tendency which inclines our “souls” towards godliness.
+However, the feelings and desires for both good and evil are still emanating from the soul.

 The idea that the character or tendencies of our person is found in the soul and blood doesn’t sound sensible at first, but the Bible hints at it in other ways as well and so does modern science.
 We will look at that later.